samergain/Santas_Bag/README.md

 # Santa's Bag

 ## Description
-   This app will help you plan your gifts shopping process during the holiday season.
+   This app will ease your gifts shopping process during the holiday season.
 You can add all your loved ones and specify a budget for each one and the app will help you find the right gift/s along with managing your overall budget.

   ## Table of Contents:
   * [Techs](#Techs)